-2015 has been insane.
+2015 has been insane for music photography.
 Last year I wrote about how great 2014 was and I honestly expected 2015 to be a little quieter for me after feeling so happy with how the previous year had gone.
-I’m going to try and make this an annual thing, so here’s the second in hopefully many annual reflections.
+I’m going to try and make this an annual thing (check out 2014’s music photography), so here’s the second in hopefully many annual reflections.

 The goal for 2015 was to streamline my processes for identifying and working with bands, venues and promoters.
 While 2014 was a full and fruitful year, I felt my work was a little too diluted and lacked focus.
 Photographing bands on the same stages has you relying on the same techniques after a while.
 I set myself the goal of producing more work with less in 2015.

 January kicked off with the newly rebranded The HiFi becoming Max Watt’s, and there I shot Danny Brown and Jamie T. Danny Brown was my personal pick this month, and while the crowd loved him, Jamie T packed the place to the brim.

 February was huge as always with a mammoth Soundwave lineup and some work with Noisey: Music By VICE.
 I mean, just look at the work I did for VICE.
 This dude was absolutely amazing, had no idea who he came to the festival to see, but he was loving being a total badass.

 In addition to that guy, I photographed the first ever performance of music supergroup, Killer Be Killed.
 If you weren’t part of that wave of excitement, it’s members of Dillinger Escape Plan, Soulfly and Mastadon.

 Swedish hard rock band, Graveyard, played at Crowbar and there’s a sweet signed poster in Crowbar Black now!